Mustafaalua/Detector_Detection/readme.md

 ![Alt text](readmeImages/stepsCross.png)

-This is done for each pair that can be found on the image.
+This is done for each pair that can be found in the image.

-This creates a new set of points that are on the center of each crossover.
+This creates a new set of points that are at the center of each crossover.

 ![Alt text](readmeImages/stepsCrossovers.png)

-If these points meet certain conditions then the script will try to extrapolate them where a 2x2 pair was not possible.
+If these points meet certain conditions, then the script will try to extrapolate them where a 2x2 pair was not possible.
 This will add new points to the set.

-For this example we will not simulate extrapolation.
+For this example, we will not simulate extrapolation.

 These points will be used to create a big square around the outermost points.